wp-cli/handbook/commands/user/generate/index.md

 ### OPTIONS

-	--count=<number>
+--count=&lt;number&gt;
-			How many users to generate.
+: How many users to generate.
 Default: 100

-	--role=<role>
+--role=&lt;role&gt;
-			The role of the generated users.
+: The role of the generated users.
 Default: default role from WP